Conference Information & Frequently Asked Questions

 You may find complete details about abstract submission at http://www.uniteforsight.org/conference/abstracts

-GHIC 2014 is Unite For Sight's 11th annual conference.
+GHIC 2014 was Unite For Sight's 11th annual conference, and the schedule can be seen at http://www.uniteforsight.org/conference/speaker-schedule-2014.
 The April 2013 conference schedule can be seen at http://www.uniteforsight.org/conference/speaker-schedule-2013, the 2012 conference schedule can be seen at http://www.uniteforsight.org/conference/speaker-schedule-2012, and the 2011 conference schedule can be seen at http://www.uniteforsight.org/conference/speaker-schedule-2011.
 Click on the hyperlinked session titles to read blogs, watch videos, and access resources about the conference sessions.

 The conference registration fee is not refundable or transferable, as per the published policy on the conference registration page.
 Before submitting their registration, registrants are required to confirm their understanding that the registration is not refundable or transferable.
 Submission of the registration fee notifies Unite For Sight that the registrant plans to attend the conference, and we plan for the comprehensive details associated with their attendance.
 Via the transaction, Unite For Sight makes an agreement with the attendee to coordinate all of the complex logistics that provide them with the opportunity to attend a well-organized, quality conference, including all of their necessary materials and resources: quality conference venues, organized conference sessions with renowned speakers, an electronic conference pass and conference badge, Conference Program Book, and much more.
 The preparation and provision of these materials and resources are available only to those who register to attend the conference.